 The decision to work with a life sciences marketing agency or a consultant depends on factors such as the breadth of services needed, scalability, specialization, flexibility, cost considerations, and the level of collaboration desired.
 Marketing agencies offer comprehensive expertise, scalability, and collaborative efforts with diverse teams, making them suitable for organizations requiring a full range of services.
 Consultants, on the other hand, bring specialized knowledge, customization, and direct engagement, making them a viable option for specific projects or niche expertise.
 Consider your organization’s specific needs, resources, and the scale of your marketing initiatives to determine the best fit for your requirements.

-As most emerging biotech companies have goals of raising capital, partnering, or commercializing their products, the harsh reality is that good science alone cannot help sustain brands in a down – or up – market.
+Emerging– Most emerging biotech companies have goals of raising capital, partnering, or commercializing their products, but tend to be in a pre-sales or revenue state.

 As a veteran biotech commercial planning and commercial optimization contact once told me: